 The young god is shown struggling with the serpent which his jealous stepmother, Juno, put into his cradle, in an unsuccessful effort to kill him, 34.3cm high, 46cm wide, 21.5cm deep..

-It was part of the collection of the eminent English scientist, Dr. Richard Mead (1673-1753), the physician of George II and author of a successful book on poisons.
+It was part of the collection of the eminent English scientist, Dr. Richard Mead (1673-1753), physician to George II and author of a successful book on poisons.

-1763 Inventory: “the dining room, 4 George room……1 Do. (mahogany fluted stand) Boy Hercules Black. by Algardi”
+The 1763 Burghley Inventory records: ‘the dining room, 4 George room……1 Do. (mahogany fluted stand) Boy Hercules Black. by Algardi.’

 Algardi was born in Bologna where he originally studied painting in the Carracci studio.